 Taxotere has experienced a notable fall from grace since its glory days in the early 2000s.
 As it turns out Taxotere has one very unfortunate flaw.
 In a certain percentage of women (between 10-20% depending on what study you read) Taxotere causes permanent hair loss.
 Everyone generally expects their hair to fall out during chemotherapy.
 It’s the price you pay for getting rid of cancer.

 We now know that in a certain subset of patients, Taxotere triggers hair loss that is permanent.
 We also know that Sanfoi-Adventis was well aware of this permanent side-effect for years.
 There are many indications are that Sanfoi-Adventis knew about the permanent hair loss problem since as early as 1998.
-The company allegedly actively concealed this fact because it realized there is a risk of permanent hair loss would damage the marketability of Taxotere, particularly with female breast cancer patients.
+The company allegedly actively concealed this fact because it realized there is a risk that permanent hair loss would damage Taxotere’s marketability, particularly with female breast cancer patients.
 For over 10 years Sanfoi-Adventis knowingly failed to warn that Taxotere may cause permanent alopecia in certain patients.